-Neither of these passages tell us that we should make vows, or oaths.
-But when we do we need to be careful to follow through.
-This is especially true when the vow is make to God.
+Neither of these passages tells us that we should make vows or oaths.
+But when we do, we need to be careful to follow through.
+This is especially true when the vow is made to God.
 Or when we invoke his name when we make the oath.
 But even if we do not, we are expected to follow through.

 The Art of Oath Making